ireapps/coding-for-journalists/docs/install.md

 mkvirtualenv cfj
 ```

+Now, I've called the this new environment "cfj" — it could really be anything you like that's short and descriptive.
 You should automatically be placed inside the new virtualenv after creation.
 From there, the ```requirements.txt``` file within the main folder lists every necessary library to make these scripts run.

 ```bash
 pip install -r requirements.txt